 - Verapamil (Calan) – Methadone/ Opiates

 This non-comprehensive list will give you some idea of what to look for in your diet or prescription medication in case you do receive a false positive.
-Your best solution is to simply bring along a list of any prescriptions you have and ensure they are noted down with your blood test to avoid a false positive.
+Your best solution is to simply bring along a list of any prescriptions you have and ensure they are noted down with your blood test to avoid a false positive, you might also want to educate yourself on different drugs (such as reading informational articles like this What is Angel Dust and What are the Side Effects – Health Street) that could be tested for to ensure you have the knowledge to confirm you are not in fact under the influence of drugs that have come back as a false positive.
 However, in the case that you do receive a false positive, the follow-up confirmation testing will most likely vindicate you, as chances of a secondary false positive are all but zero.

 In addition, most labs have standard practices to avoid identifying known-substances as a false positive in follow-up GC-MS testing.
 For example, most labs can differentiate between opiates in the blood because of poppy seed consumption and opiates because of opiate usage based on cycle count and volume in the blood which holds true unless you were to eat more than a pound of poppy seeds over the course of a few days before your drug test.